TimAstier/first_app/README.md

 # Forest Rails Liana

-Forest is a modern admin interface, available for all major web frameworks. ([Live demo](https://app.forestadmin.com/login?livedemo))
+Forest is a modern admin interface (see the [live demo](https://app.forestadmin.com/login?livedemo)).
+This admin interface is available for projects of all major web frameworks.
 forest-rails gem is the liana (=connector) that makes Forest admin work on any rails app.

 ## Installation

 Visit [Forest's website](http://www.forestadmin.com), enter your email and click "Get started".
-You will then follow a 4-step process: (also available in this 1 min [video](https://www.youtube.com/watch?v=CaGBAV1T944))
+You will then follow a 4-step process (also available in this 1 min [video](https://www.youtube.com/watch?v=CaGBAV1T944)):

 1. Choose your stack (Rails)
 2. Install Forest Liana